pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Secondly, write an application class that uses the ``Todos`` aggregate class you created in the exercise at the end of :doc:`Part 2 </topics/tutorial/part2>`.
-Run your application class with default "plain old Python object" infrastructure, and then with SQLite, and finally with PostgreSQL.
+Run your application class with default "plain old Python object" persistence module, and then with an SQLite database, and finally with a PostgreSQL database.
 Look at the stored event records in the database tables.